 Battambang and Siem Reap are two of the nicest spots that Northwestern Cambodia has to offer, and each is worth visiting.
 Battambang and Siem Reap are only 48 miles (77 km) apart, but the trip can take as long as four hours due to the fact that there’s no direct road–all of the buses route through Sisophon — and up to eight hours by boat.
-Here we cover how to get from Siem Reap to Battambang (and vice-versa), including boat, taxi, and bus.
+Here we cover how to get from Siem Reap to Battambang (and vice-versa) in 2020, including boat, taxi, and bus.

 Heading to Battambang?
 Check out our expat guide to Battambang with hotels, activities, transport and more.